 Best Cake Pan of 2020

 Even though we only had the pleasure of testing the USA Pan 8" Round, we can only assume that all the shapes and sizes live up to the same top-notch craftsmanship — we're certain we could easily substitute any one of them and be just as satisfied as we were with this one.
 A heavy-gauge aluminized steel makes this a durable, commercial-grade option with outstanding heat distribution.
-The patented "Americoat" non-stick coating, which is PFOA-, PTFE-, and BPA-free, is paired with a fluted bottom for easy cake release and cleaning.
+The patented "Americoat" non-stick coating, which is free of PFOAs, PTFEs, and BPAs, is paired with a fluted bottom for easy cake release and cleaning.

 There is no need to sacrifice value for durability when considering the Wilton Perfect Results 8" Square Pan.
 As a testament to longevity, our lead tester's mother has baked brownies in these pans for decades.
 The pan's steel construction is not only hearty, but cooks with an even heat distribution and temperature profile that is great for more than just a simple sheet cake like a brownie.
 We particularly love the large, wing-like handles that make these pans easy to remove from the oven.